 Management is responsible for the selection and use of appropriate accounting policies.
-The significant accounting policies used by the Charter School are described in Note 1 to the financial statements.
+The significant accounting policies used by the District are described in Note 1 to the financial statements.
 No new accounting policies were adopted and the application of existing policies were not changed during the year ended June 30, 2023.
-We noted no transactions entered into by the governmental unit during the year for which there is a lack of authoritative guidance or consensus.
+We noted no transactions entered into by the District during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.

 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The most sensitive estimates affecting the financial statements are described below.
+The most sensitive estimates made relates to estimated historical cost of the capital assets, depreciation on capital assets and amounts receivable from the Minnesota Department of Education (MDE) and the liability for the District's pension and Other Postemployment Benefits (OPEB).

-- Management's estimate of depreciation is based on estimated useful lives of the assets.
-Depreciation is calculated using the straight-line method. - Management estimates a portion of the receivable from the Department of Education on student numbers and past expenditures. - Management's estimate of its portion of the Charter School's net pension liabilities related to its proportionate share of TRA and PERA pensions (assets) are based on the Charter School's contributions in relation to all contributions to each plan as a whole.
-The overall net pension liability for TRA and PERA are based on several factors including, but not limited to, anticipated retirement age for active employees, life expectancy, survivor life expectancy, and high-five salary. - Management's estimates of its lease liability and intangible right to use assets are based on several factors including, but not limited to, discount rate based on the Charter School's estimated incremental borrowing rate.
+- Management's estimate of capital asset basis is based on estimated historical cost of the capital assets and depreciation is based on the estimated useful lives of capital assets. - Management's estimate of amounts receivable from the Minnesota Department of Education are based on pupil unit data provided by MDE. - Management's estimate of its OPEB liability is based on several factors including, but not limited to, anticipated retirement age for active employees, life expectancy, turnover, and healthcare cost trend rate. - Management's estimate of its pension liability is based on several factors including, but not limited to, anticipated investment return rate, retirement age for active employees, life expectancy, salary increases, and form annuity payment upon retirement. - Management's estimates of its lease liability and intangible right to use assets are based on several factors including, but not limited to, a discount rate based on the District's estimated incremental borrowing rate.

-We evaluated the key factors and assumptions used to develop estimates in determining that they are reasonable in relation to the financial statements taken as a whole.
+We evaluated the key factors and assumptions used to develop these accounting estimates in determining that it is reasonable in relation to the financial statements taken as a whole.

 The disclosures in the financial statements are neutral, consistent, and clear.
 Certain financial statement disclosures are particularly sensitive because of their significance to financial statement users.